Need advice? Call Now, Schedule a Meeting or Contact Us

 But there is also a parallel and underlying need - if you will, a need that is right to the point of being an effective project manager.
 Your ability to think as well as lead your team in the process of solving problems, generating alternatives, and finding better means and cost efficiencies is at the heart of effective project management.”

-About De Bono
+About Edward De Bono

 Born in Malta, Edward de Bono was a Rhodes Scholar at Oxford and has held faculty appointments at Oxford, Cambridge, London and Harvard.
 He is an M.D. with a PhD in psychology and physiology.